 Prerequisites

-An Alibaba Cloud data source that DataWorks supports is available.
+A supported Alibaba Cloud data source

 Billing

-If you use a VPC Peering Connection and the data source and DataWorks resource group are in different accounts but in the same region, no fees are charged.
+If you use a VPC Peering Connection and the data source and the DataWorks resource group are in different accounts but in the same region, no fees are charged.

 Configure network connectivity

-Step 1: Obtain basic information
+Step 1: Collect basic information

-On the data source side
+Data source side

 VPC and vSwitch information:

-Go to the ApsaraDB RDS console, find the target instance, and click the Instance Name to open the Basic Information page.
+Go to the ApsaraDB RDS console, find the target instance, and click the instance name to open the Basic Information page.

-On the DataWorks side
+DataWorks side

 Resource group's bound VPC and vSwitch information:

 In the relevant module, view the bound VPC and vSwitch information.
+For data synchronization scenarios, check the VPC and vSwitch under Data Scheduling & Data Integration.

 Step 2: Establish the network connection